 Druid - Rank 7

-Length 300 syllables Duration 3 questions
+Length 300 syllables Duration

-Range Special Area of Effect Caster's surroundings
+Range Special Area of Effect

 Material Component Nature symbol

 The spell allows the Druid to speak with plants and animals within his immediate surroundings in order to determine events that have taken place there.
 An Elder will determine the exact effectiveness of the spell.